elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 gamesListItem : Html msg
 gamesListItem =
-    li [] [ text "Adventure Game" ]
+    li [] [ text "Platform Game" ]
 ```

 ![Refactored Games List](images/elm_application/refactored_games_list.png)

 ## Extracting Our Data

-Currently we have some hardcoded `view` code.
+Currently, we have some hard-coded `view` data.
 But most Elm applications will
-separate the data into a Model.
+separate the data into a model.
 I find it helpful to add comments and
 placeholder functions to my code so I can start to scaffold out where I want
 things to go.
 In this example, we're going to start our `model` as an empty
 list: